inspec/inspec-aws/docs/resources/aws_dms_replication_subnet_group.md

 ## Syntax

-Ensure that a work_group name exists.
+Ensure that a subnet group identifier exists.

     describe aws_dms_replication_subnet_group(replication_subnet_group_identifier: 'test1') do
       it { should exist }